 I can turn down a bit of the stress in my business here because I’m spending less than half what I did in the USA on basic living expenses.
 The first time we were here we rented two side-by-side apartments for a total of $800 a month, all utilities and internet included.
 Now we own a house outright, so we’re pouring money into improvements and furniture instead.
 Here are some hard numbers though for regular monthly expenses when we were a family of three:

-– Daughter’s private school is a shade less than $300 per month
+– Daughter’s private school was a shade less than $300 per month

-– We spend about $100 a month on transportation getting her there & back (it’s not walking distance)
+– We spent about $100 a month on transportation getting her there & back (not walking distance)

-– We average about $50 a month on other local taxis and buses when she was here, now it’s more like $10.
+– We averaged about $50 a month on other local taxis and buses when she was here, now it’s more like $10.

 – Here’s a picture of one month’s water and electric bills, in pesos.
 The 114 peso water bill is about what we’re seeing now in 2019 and it’s equivalent to $6.
 The 324 electric bill is actually higher than we’re seeing now with two people in the house and even that is equivalent to $17–for two months!
 Gas averages out to about $6 per month and our cable internet/TV/phone bundle is about $27 a month.
 We splurged on that…

 – Drinking water in 5-gallon jugs averages about $15 a month, delivered to our door.

-– Our maid comes once a week and cleans the house top to bottom.
-That’s $62 per month.
+– Our maid comes twice a week and cleans the house top to bottom.
+That’s $126 per month.

 – Food varies wildly, but a liberal estimate is $300 a month on groceries, $200 eating out, not being careful at all

 – Entertainment and fun $200 per month

 Property taxes are paid annually and this is another expense that has gone down as the peso has dropped.
 We now pay less than $150 per year.
 Our house repairs, renovations, furniture, and other purchases vary depending on how flush we are that month.
-But if we estimate $600 per month, that puts the total monthly expenses at around $2,160 not counting travel.
+But if we estimate $500 per month, that puts the total monthly expenses at around $2,060 not counting travel.

-Within four months of moving back here I’d lost 10 pounds.
-I didn’t diet, drink less, or go to any gym.
+Every time I move back here I lose 10-15 pounds.
+I don’t diet, drink less, or go to any gym.
 Getting around in this city requires lots of walking at high altitude though and like most people, we need to climb a lot of stairs to get to our front door.
-Above is the entrance to our callejon—the alley that goes up to our neighborhood.
+We always have to hoof it up the callejon—the alley that goes up to our neighborhood.
 When delivery men brought a refrigerator and stove, they had to carry it up these stairs you see at the right.

-My day to day work life hasn’t changed much when I have moved back, which is a bit of a problem in terms of getting better at Spanish.
+My day to day work life in Guanajuato hasn’t changed much when I have moved back, which is a bit of a problem in terms of getting better at Spanish.
 At some point soon I need to break off some time and go back to classes for a while in order to advance, but that’s probably not going to happen until I’m done paying for the kid’s college expenses and she’s off our payroll.
-I’m just not using it enough each day because I’m holed up in my home office, working in English.
-(My daughter is taking middle school classes all in Spanish though, so she’s golden.)
+I’m just not using Spanish enough each day because I’m holed up in my home office, working in English.
+I do use it when out and about of course.
 I try to take a walk each day or go out for lunch to enjoy where I’m living and I have a glorious view from my office window.